BorisDudkin/FinTech_Module5_Financial_Planner/README.md

 - JSON: This library puts the response (that is, the data) from an API into a human-readable format.

-> The Requests and JSON libraries get installed with Anaconda.
+  The Requests and JSON libraries get installed with Anaconda.
 To verify, in Terminal type:

 ```python
 conda list requests
 conda list json
 ```

-3. Python-dotenv Library to interact with APIs.
+3. Python-dotenv Library is used to interact with APIs.
 With the python-dotenv library, you can read key-value pairs from an environment file (.env) and add them as environment variables.

-4. Alpaca is an is an API for stock trading.
+4. Alpaca is an API for stock trading.
 With the Alpaca SDK, you can interact with the Alpaca API.
 Sign up for Alpaca API Key and Secret Keys at https://app.alpaca.markets/signup

 ---